bijay-05/simple-data-pipeline-demo/data_model.md

 ## SOME KEY CONSIDERATIONS
 Let's say a customer purchases more than one item (i.e separate product_id's).
 Here we will consider a sale of single kind of product (i.e same product_id) as a single transaction in the sales_table.
+There is another products table, which relates to sales_table through `product_id` field.

-What columns does a sales table need to have ???
+What columns does a sales_table need to have ???

 - sale_id : PRIMARY KEY, SERIAL, NOT NULL
 - date_time: TIMESTAMP, DEFAULT NOW(), NOT NULL